stanley89/etherpad-docker/README.md

 etherpad-docker
 ===============

 This is a Docker image which is nothing more than the basic test Etherpad setup as described on https://github.com/ether/etherpad-lite.
+It is possible to use this image with sameersbn/mysql to provide mysql storage to etherpad:
 (All of these instructions are as root.)

-To download the image from the Docker index, run:
+To build the image from github sources, run:

-docker build -t etherpad-docker https://github.com/neowulf33/etherpad-docker
+`docker build -t etherpad-docker https://github.com/stanley89/etherpad-docker`

+In order to use image with mysql storage, use sameersbn/mysql image:
-`docker pull leibnitius/etherpad-docker`
+`docker pull sameersbn/mysql`
+`docker run -d --name etherpad-mysql --restart=always -v /var/lib/docker/data/etherpad/mysql/:/var/lib/mysql -e 'DB_NAME=etherpad' -e 'DB_USER=etherpad' -e 'DB_PASS=xxx' sameersbn/mysql:latest`

-To run Etherpad on port 9001, run:
+To run Etherpad linked with mysql on port 9001, run:

-`docker run -d -p 9001:9001 etherpad-docker`
+`docker run -d --name etherpad --restart=always -p 9001:9001 -e 'ETHERPAD_TITLE="My Pad"' -e 'ETHERPAD_SESSION_KEY=xxx' -e 'ETHERPAD_ADMIN=true' -e 'ETHERPAD_ADMIN_PASS=xxx' --link etherpad-mysql:mysql etherpad-docker`

-To run Etherpad on port 80, run:

-`docker run -d -p 80:9001 etherpad-docker`

-To edit the Etherpad settings.json, it is necessary to clone the Git repository:

-`git clone git://github.com/IohannesArnold/etherpad-docker.git && cd etherpad-docker`

-Then edit the settings.json to your liking and run:

-`docker build -t <YOUR_USERNAME>/etherpad-docker`

-This image could also be used as a base for Docker Etherpad images integrated with MySQL, etc by editing the `start.sh` file.